abletech/devise_hacker_tracker/README.md

 $ rake db:migrate
 ```

 You can then prevent a user from signing in, if they have made too many attempts at different accounts, by adding the following code to your Devise sessions controller (you may need to create this controller if you haven't already.
 Follow the [devise explanation here](https://github.com/plataformatec/devise#configuring-controllers)).
-You can change the flash message and redirection path as appropriate for you application.
+You can change the flash message and redirection path as appropriate for your application.

 ```ruby
 class SessionsController < Devise::SessionsController